At-Home Spa: Herbal Steam Facial

 Create a DIY Herbal Facial Steam

-You don’t need a pricey facial steam machine, like those that aestheticians use, to reap the many benefits of this treatment.
+You don’t need a pricey, professional facial steam machine to reap the many benefits of this treatment.
 Simply find a metal pot or mixing bowl and follow these other set-up steps:

-Step 1: Find your spot.
-Choose an area in your home—perhaps at your kitchen table, or a clear desk space—and place a thick towel on the tabletop surface.
+Choose an area in your home—perhaps at your kitchen table or a clear desk space—and place a thick towel on the tabletop.
 Put another bath towel nearby.
 Ideally, you’ll sit in a chair that’s a bit higher than the tabletop, so you can easily hold your head above the pot or bowl of steam.

-Step 8: Gently rinse your face with cool water to remove any sweat and debris that’s loosened from your pores, and pat your face dry with a clean towel.
+To remove any sweat and debris that’s loosened from your pores.
+Pat your face dry with a clean towel.
 Then choose your favorite hydrating serum or moisturizer and massage a small amount into your face.
-Just as a professional would do during a facial, take some time to massage your jaw, cheeks, temples, forehead and nose.
+Just as a professional would do during a facial, take some time to massage your jaw, cheeks, temples, forehead, and nose.

 Choose the Right Herbs

-- Dried lavender: This calming plant is often used for relaxation and can help ease insomnia, making it a good choice if you’re feeling especially frazzled, have trouble sleeping or simply want to feel more restored.
+Dried Lavender: This calming plant is often used for relaxation and can help ease insomnia, making it a good choice if you’re feeling especially frazzled, have trouble sleeping, or simply want to feel restored.

-- Eucalyptus leaves: The cooling qualities in eucalyptus make it a wonderful pick if you’re overheated, whether physically or emotionally.
-It’s also a great choice if you’ve got a stuffy nose or a cough; eucalyptus is often used as a natural decongestant for those with respiratory issues.
+Eucalyptus Leaves: The cooling qualities in eucalyptus make it a wonderful pick if you’re overheated physically or emotionally.
+It’s also a great choice if you’ve got a stuffy nose or a cough; eucalyptus is often used as a natural decongestant for respiratory issues.